oyciny/oyciny/README.md

 - ⚡ Fun fact: ...
 -->

-My name is C--- *(REDACTED)*.
-I'll be known as oyciny.
+My name is Coby, but from now on I'll be known as oyciny.
 I'm working on several interesting projects and always coming up with more.
 If you would like to explore my current projects please continue scrolling.
 If you would like to see my [archived projects](https://github.com/oyciny?tab=repositories&q=&type=archived) then feel free to take a look at those.

 ## 🔭 Current Projects